February 23, 2026

 Most women do not need a perfect plan.
 They need a realistic one they can sustain.

-Start with strength to support joints
+Start with strengthening exercises to support joints

 Use gentle mobility to reduce stiffness